-BAKE 110 - Patisserie I (7)
+BAKE 109 - Patisserie I (5)

-Provides students with the opportunity to attain fundamental cooking, time management, and production competencies in the program-run bistro.
-These include: making scones, muffins, and cookies; demonstrating how to read, write, and follow a standard recipe; and understanding the basic principles of various cooking methods.
+Provides students with the opportunity to attain fundamental baking, time management, and production competencies in the program run bistro.
+These include scones, muffins, cookies and cake; demonstrating how to read, write and follow a standard recipe; and understanding the basic principles of various baking methods.
 Students will uphold a high level of professionalism.